RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 # Conclusion

-You have completed the guide.
+You have now completed the guide.

 This guide has only been a brief introduction to SFT.
 Further information about it is widely available.